notkarenyi/hsg-fc/README.md

    ![image-20250504181314709](images/image-20250504181314709.png)

-2. Make a new copy of `template.csv` and `template.Rmd` and rename with the current quarter, following the example of previous years.
+2. Make a new copy of `data/template.csv` and `template.Rmd` and rename with the current quarter, following the example of previous years.

 3. Update the quarter in line 1 of `knit.R`:
    ```r